liquidctl/liquidctl/README.md

 It is important to adjust the location of Python 3 framework in the PATH environment variable above.  launchd agents use the system profile and thus will by default only find the Apple-provided Python 2.7 and its packages.

-You can enable or disable the agent with lauchctl load|unload ~/Library/LaunchAgents/local.liquidcfg.plist.
+You can enable, disable and test the agent with `launchctl load|unload|kickstart ~/Library/LaunchAgents/local.liquidcfg.plist`.
 Errors can be found in `system.log` using Console; search for `liquidcfg` or `liquidctl`.
-If you have issues, make sure Python was added to your PATH, or adjust it in the job definition.

 A real world example can be seen in [icedterminal/ga-z270x-ug](https://github.com/icedterminal/ga-z270x-ug/tree/master/Post_Install/pump_control).